kiboschool/course-industry-experience-1/src/lessons/work-reflections/working-with-others.md

 ## Be professional
 Stepping into a professional environment may feel overwhelming.
 However, you can navigate work with confidence.

-**_First impressions matter_**; from the moment you walk through those office doors (or join the first virtual meeting), remember that you are representing both yourself and the organization you're interning for.
+**_First impressions matter._** From the moment you walk through the office doors (or join the first virtual meeting), remember that you are representing both yourself and the organization.
 Dress appropriately for the workplace, ensuring your attire is professional and aligns with the company's dress code.
 Remember, it's always better to be slightly overdressed than underdressed.
 Practice good hygiene and grooming habits to present yourself in a polished manner.
 A neat appearance will not only boost your confidence but also show that you take your role seriously. **Your appeareance matters, even in a virtual workplace.** For video calls, you should be in a quiet place and test your audio and video connection.
 You should ensure your background is professional and does not distract from your work.

 **_Time management and punctuality_** are key to demonstrating professionalism.
 Arrive at work and meetings on time, as this shows respect for other people's schedules.
 If you anticipate being late or unable to attend a meeting, notify the relevant parties in advance.
 Do what you say you will do, and meet deadlines.
 Refer to the previous lesson on staying organized.

-**_Collaboration and teamwork_** are essential skills in any professional setting.
+**_Collaboration and teamwork_** are essential skills.
 You will likely work alongside a diverse group of individuals with varying expertise and backgrounds.
 Embrace the opportunity to collaborate and contribute to team projects.
 Remember to actively participate in meetings, share your ideas, and listen to the perspectives of others.
 Respect different viewpoints and be open to constructive feedback.

-Lastly, **_maintaining a positive and professional attitude_** is crucial.
-Be proactive and demonstrate a willingness to learn and take on new challenges.
-Show enthusiasm for your work and be receptive to feedback and guidance from your mentors.
+Lastly, **_maintain a positive and professional attitude._** Be proactive and demonstrate a willingness to learn and take on new challenges.
+Show enthusiasm for your work and be receptive to feedback and guidance.
 Additionally, maintain a sense of professionalism in all your interactions, even in more casual settings.
 Avoid gossiping or engaging in negative conversations that can harm team dynamics.
 Treat everyone with kindness and respect, regardless of their position or role within the organization.

 Professionalism is not just about following rules; it's about **_embodying values that contribute to a harmonious and productive work environment_**.
-So, embrace this learning experience, be authentic, and let your professionalism shine!

 ## Be ethical
 Ethics serve as the moral compass in any professional setting.
 They shape how we conduct ourselves and make decisions.
 You'll encounter numerous situations where ethical judgment will be vital.
 Remember, acting ethically means **_doing what is right, even when it may be difficult or inconvenient_**.
 This involves treating colleagues, clients, and stakeholders with respect, honesty, and fairness.
 It is important to embody ethical principles, such as integrity, confidentiality, and transparency, which form the foundation of professional conduct.